-Research has come a long way in terms of diagnosis and treatment, but breast cancer is still the second leading cause of cancer deaths among women in the United States, after lung cancer.
+Research has come a long way in terms of diagnosis and treatment, but breast cancer is still the second of cancer deaths among women in the United States, after lung cancer.
 The more we learn about this deadly disease and how it works, the more lives we can save.

 Here is a roundup of the best research from 2015.

 Soy has a complicated relationship with breast cancer; the legume can both prevent and promote tumor growth.
 A study published in the journal Molecular Nutrition & Food Research found that when mice were fed minimally processed soy flour, they showed higher expression of genes that can stop tumor growth.
 However, when they were given purified isoflavones — a phytoestrogen found in soybeans — they showed stronger expressions of two types of genes that promote cancer cell growth.

 For women, these findings could mean that eating whole soy foods, like tofu, might help prevent breast cancer.
 However, isoflavone dietary supplements may do the opposite.

 You’ve probably heard that the Mediterranean diet is good for your heart.
 New research shows that it might help prevent breast cancer as well.
 Researchers in Spain compared women who ate a Mediterranean diet supplemented with extra virgin olive oil with women who ate one supplemented with nuts.
 A third control group ate a regular diet with reduced fat intake.
 The group who ate the Mediterranean diet with extra virgin olive oil showed a 68 percent lower risk of breast cancer than the control group.

 While there were some limitations to the study, it’s a nice starting point to uncovering positive dietary changes women can make to prevent breast cancer.